Justine McCarthy UKCP Psychotherapist, MA, PhD

-In addition to my private psychotherapy and counselling practice for adults I have worked as a Relate Mid-Wiltshire as a Children and Young People's Counsellor for five years: I work with primary-age children in schools, and young people of secondary school age, including providing counselling for 12-18 year old's as part of a Primary CAMHS service.
+In addition to my private psychotherapy and counselling practice for adults I have worked as a Relate Mid-Wiltshire as a Children and Young People's Counsellor for five years including providing counselling for 12-18 year old's as part of a Primary CAMHS service.

-I am a trainer at Bath Centre for Psychotherapy and Counselling, teaching on an Integrative Counselling Diploma.
+I have been a trainer at Bath Centre for Psychotherapy and Counselling for eight years.
 I have worked in many agency settings including as a Student Counsellor (London Metropolitan University), Staff Counsellor (Shepton Mallet Treatment Centre), and a Counsellor for Women's Aid, and Women & Health (London).

 Training, qualifications & experience

 Post Graduate Diploma Integrative Counselling (Minster Centre, London)